 • 4 Per Cent Interest

-· No Inspection Fee
+No Inspection Fees

 • Liberal Options

-J. C. Borden STOP QUICK-A split second may make the difference be

-tween life and death.
-Let us

-make your car safe with our

-Bear System service, Mun
+J. C. Borden

+STOP QUICK-A split second may make the difference be tween life and death.
+Let us make your car safe with our new Bear System service.
+Mun day Truck & Tractor Co.
+5-tfc
-day Truck & Tractor Co.
-5-tfc KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
-Mun-

-Truck & Tractor Co.
-32-tfc FOR Polio Insurance
+KRAUSE PLOWS-We can make immediate delivery on 8, 10, 12, and 15 foot Krause plows.
+Mun-32-tfc Truck & Tractor Co.

+FOR -
-SEE J. C. HARPHAM

-Insurance, Loans, Real Estate
+Polio Insurance SEE J. C. HARPHAM Insurance, Loans, Real Estate

-ANTED-Woman to stay with mother.
+WANTED-Woman to stay with mother.
 She's in good health.
 No work except cooking and keeping 3-room house.
-If interested, contact Mrs. Arthur

-Horne, Gilliland, Texas.
+If interested, contact Mrs. Arthur Horne, Gilliland, Texas.
 6-3tc

-ET MORE-For your eggs practically the year around if you have a good flock.
+GET MORE-For your eggs practically the year around if you have a good flock.
 We are buying hatching eggs now from heavy breed flocks.
 Have 5 to 6 months season on Leghorns.
 Extra premium on big flocks, 300 birds or more.
 Bill Rice, manager Colonia Hatcheries in Sweetwater will call on you at no obligation.
 See us today!
-Pauline and Red Banner Produce Merrow.
+Pauline and Red Merrow, Banner Produce Munday.

+and Equipment

+Model "Z" M-M tracto with 2-row equipment.

+WANTED - Clean cotton rags.
+No khaki or silk.
+Will pay 121/2 equipment. cents per pound.
+Munday Truck and Tractor Co.
+40 tfc.

+SCRATCH PADS-Bound and perforated.
+Ideal for figuring row equipment.
+Ten cents each.
+The Munday

+AVOID DANGER-That results from improper wheel alignment and poor brakes.
+We can fix your car with our new Bear machine.
+Munday Truck & Tractor Co.

 ZIPPER- Notebooks now in

 stock at The Munday Times.